lilyhanhub/School_District_Analysis/README.md

   **Original Average Math Scores by Grade Level**
 ![Original Scores by Grade Level](https://github.com/lilyhanhub/School_District_Analysis/blob/main/Screenshots%20/math_scores_by_grade_original.png)

-How does replacing the ninth-grade scores affect the following:
+* Effects of replacing the ninth-grade scores for Thomas High School(THS)
-Math and reading scores by grade
+  * No changes to the Math and reading scores by grade except for the THS 9th graders being replaced with NaN
-Scores by school spending
+  * No changes to the School Spending Summary
-Scores by school size
+  * No changes to the School Size Summary
-Scores by school type)
+  * No changes to the School Type Summary

 ## Summary
 (Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.)